PratikDTiwari/Chronoscan/README.md

 # 📂 Chronoscan

 **Chronoscan** is a robust Python tool designed for security researchers and penetration testers.
-It uncovers potential open directory listings by analyzing archived URLs from the Wayback Machine.
+It uncovers potential open directory listings by analyzing archived URLs from the Chronoscan Machine.

 ---

 ## ✨ Key Features

-- **Wayback Machine Integration**
+- **Chronoscan Machine Integration**
   - Retrieves archived URLs for any specified domain.
 - **Directory Listing Detection**
   - Identifies open directory listings using customizable detection patterns.
 - **Subdomain Discovery**
-  - Automatically detects and scans subdomains from Wayback data.
+  - Automatically detects and scans subdomains from Chronoscan data.
 - **Concurrent Scanning**
   - Utilizes multi-threading for efficient and fast processing.
 - **Error Handling**